 For a shorter walk you could start from the Jeffrey Hill car park located just to the south west of the fell at postcode PR3 2TT.
 You can then follow footpaths to the north east to climb to the Spire Hill summit.

 A few miles to the west of the fell you'll find the popular Beacon Fell Country Park.
 There's more nice trails here with fantastic views back to Longridge from the high points.
+Near here there's also the peaceful and atmospheric Bleasdale Circle.
+This Bronze Age circular earthwork is thought to be aligned with the sunrise of the Summer Solstice.

 Only a mile south of the parking area you'll find the historic Stonyhurst College where J.R.R Tolkien worked on the Lord of the Rings novels during the second world war.
 Here you can pick up the Tolkien Trail which explores an area of the Ribble Valley thought to have inspired some of the landscapes from the books.